The University of Saskatchewan will rename the historic College Building to the Peter MacKinnon Building to honor the outgoing U of S President.

 The university’s Board of Governors approved the name change at the May 2012 meeting.
 Federal approval was confirmed earlier in the week to allow the U of S to officially change the name of a building that was deemed a National Historic Site in 2001.

-Built between 1910 and 1912, the Agriculture Building (as it was then know) was designed by architectural firm Brown and Valance in collegiate gothic style.
+Built between 1910 and 1912, the Agriculture Building (as it was then known) was designed by architectural firm Brown and Valance in collegiate gothic style.
 The importance of this first building was recognized when Prime Minister Wilfrid Laurier took a break from his political tour of Saskatchewan during the summer of 1910 to lay the building cornerstone on July 29.

 According to U of S Historian Bill Waiser, once classes began on campus in 1912, the Agriculture Building quickly became the hub of a succession of activities and purposes—from milk-testing to extension meetings in Convocation Hall to the basement gymnasium to biology labs to the university library to the first home of the Saskatoon Symphony Orchestra to the College of Education to the Department of Art and Art History.
 In time, though, the building gradually became the administrative centre of the university.
 In fact, during the mid-1970s, thousands of students patiently lined up on the well-worn steps to register in what was then known as the Administration Building.